Snow Removal, Sanding & Sweeping

 The maps can be found on the City's Geographic Information (GIS) Maps Page.

 During the winter, City of Cold Lake Public Works crews and contracted services remove snow and sand streets on a regular basis.
-Residents will see trucks, blowers and graders working in their neighborhoods.
+Residents will see trucks, blowers and graders working in their neighbourhoods.
 Crews remove snow according to the predetermined, prioritized ice and snow removal plan which is published on the City of Cold Lake website.

 What can local residents do to assist in the cost effective removal of snow from city streets?